MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           ### Establishing a baseline with automatic testing

-          * Automatics with Lighthouse, Axe DevTools chrome extension, W.A.V.E. (web accessibility evaluation tool)
+          * Automatic violations were identified with Google Lighthouse, Axe DevTools chrome extension, and the W.A.V.E. (web accessibility evaluation tool) extension

-          * Created a spreadsheet to organize and group issues
+          * A spreadsheet was created to organize and group issues

-          * Severity and tractability levels were added to NCDOT ticketing system
+          * Severity levels and occurrence data were added to the NCDOT ticketing system

-          * Remaining issues were grouped by page or components, assigned an individual severity and discussed with web dept lead
+          * The remaining issues were grouped by page or components.
+They were assigned an individual severity and discussed with the web department lead